BorisMoore/jquery-tmpl/README.md

 See also [http://www.borismoore.com/2010/10/jquery-templates-is-now-official-jquery.html] (http://www.borismoore.com/2010/10/jquery-templates-is-now-official-jquery.html) for more background.

+Live versions of demos from this repository can be found at [http://jquery.github.com/jquery-tmpl/demos/step-by-step.html] (http://jquery.github.com/jquery-tmpl/demos/step-by-step.html).

 <p>The beta1 version of jQuery Templates is available on CDN at:
 <ul>
 <li><a href="http://ajax.microsoft.com/ajax/jquery.templates/beta1/jquery.tmpl.js">http://ajax.microsoft.com/ajax/jquery.templates/beta1/jquery.tmpl.js</a></li>